OWASP/Top10/2021/docs/index.md

 larger category.

-**A09:2021-Security Logging and Monitoring Failures** was previously *Insufficient Logging & Monitoring* and is added from the industry survey (#3), moving up from #10 previously.
+**A09:2021-Security Logging and Monitoring Failures** was previously *Insufficient Logging & Monitoring* and is added from the community survey (#3), moving up from #10 previously.
 This category is expanded to include more types of failures, is challenging to test for, and isn't well represented in the CVE/CVSS data.
 However, failures in this category can directly impact visibility, incident alerting, and forensics.

-**A10:2021-Server-Side Request Forgery** is added from the industry survey (#1).
+**A10:2021-Server-Side Request Forgery** is added from the community survey (#1).
 The data shows a relatively low incidence rate with above average testing coverage, along with above-average ratings for Exploit and Impact potential.
-This category represents the scenario where the industry professionals are telling us this is important, even though it's not illustrated in the data at this time.
+This category represents the scenario where the community members are telling us this is important, even though it's not illustrated in the data at this time.

 ## Methodology

 This installment of the Top 10 is more data-driven than ever but not blindly data-driven.
-We selected eight of the ten categories from contributed data and two categories from an industry survey at a high level.
+We selected eight of the ten categories from contributed data and two categories from a community survey at a high level.
 We do this for a fundamental reason, looking at the contributed data is looking into the past.
 AppSec researchers take time to find new vulnerabilities and new ways to test for them.
 It takes time to integrate these tests into tools and processes.
 By the time we can reliably test a weakness at scale, years have likely passed.
-To balance that view, we use an industry survey to ask people on the front lines what they see as essential weaknesses that the data may not show yet.
+To balance that view, we use use a survey througthout the OWASP community of AppSec experts and professional developers to ask people on the front lines what they see as essential weaknesses that the data may not show yet.

 There are a few critical changes that we adopted to continue to mature